MicrosoftDocs/memdocs/sccm/core/servers/manage/use-the-update-registration-tool-to-import-hotfixes.md

 3. Open the Configuration Manager console and navigate to **Administration** > **Updates and Servicing**.
 Hotfixes that were imported are now available to install.
 (Prior to version 1702, Updates and Servicing was under **Administration** > **Cloud Services**.)

-   For information about installing updates, see [Install in-console updates for System Center Configuration Manager](../../../core/servers/manage/install-in-console-updates.md)
+   For information about installing updates, see [Install in-console updates for Configuration Manager](../../../core/servers/manage/install-in-console-updates.md)